Aorta3698/dusk/src/chapters/faq.md

 then SFB is almost none, leaving really only `GY`, `LM`, `I.`, and `I,`.
 None of which is common (unless you type `almost` a lot).

-## I despise alting, can I re-arrange index letters?
+## Can I re-arrange index letters?
 Yes - arrange them how you like them!

 ## Can I use `Dusk` on a rowstag keyboard?
 It is possible to do so with wide mod, but `Dusk` was designed for colstag keyboards, so I can't say the experience would be good.
-You may or may not want to re-arrange some index keys.
+You may or may not want to re-arrange some letters.

 ## Is Dusk good for e200 on MonkeyType?
 It is :D